MikeHankinson/PyBer_Analysis/README.md

-# PyBer_Analysis
+# PyBer Analysis
-Python/Jupyter Notebook/Matlib

 ## Purpose
-The purpose of this project is to
+Pyber is a ride sharing company that has collected considerable data regarding their service over time.
+The purpose of this project is to provide exploratory analysis on the captured data in order to determine trends and correlations.

-## Metrics and Variables
-This study contains two performance metrics:
-* S
-*

-This study contains the following potential causation variables:
-*
-*
-*
+## Data Sources
+Data was provided in the following 2 files:
+* city_data.csv -- provides data specific to cities of operation, including city, driver count and city type (urban, suburban or rural).
+* ride_data.csv -- provides data specific to each individual ride transaction over time, including city, date, fare and a unique ride identification number.

+These files are located in the attached Resources folder.
+The data was merged into a single dataframe for analysis.

-## Additional Study
+## Methodology
+The data was analyzed using Python code within Jupyter Notebook.
+The code incorporated both Pandas and matplotlib.pyplot.

 ## Deliverables
-* A hi

-## Methodology
-This analysis was completed using Python code in Jupyter Noter using Pandas.

-Data was input into the program via csv import of the following two files provided by ....:
-* .csv
-* .csv
+Deliverable 1: A ride-sharing summary DataFrame by city type Deliverable 2: A multiple-line chart of total fares for each city type Deliverable 3: A written report for the PyBer analysis (README.md)

 ## Discussion
 *